Vietnam.vn - Nền tảng quảng bá Việt Nam

 The largest “unfinished” commitments so far are from the EU, which does not include unapproved packages, while US aid is gradually being cut.

-“Our data confirm quite clearly the more hesitant attitude of donors in recent months.
+“Our figures clearly confirm a more hesitant attitude of donors in recent months.
 Ukraine is increasingly dependent on a few core donors – who continue to provide significant support, such as Germany, the US or the Nordic countries.

-With the uncertainty over the possibility of further US aid, Ukraine can now only hope that the EU will finally approve the long-announced €50 billion package.
-It is quite a sensitive issue if it is delayed any further,” said Christoph Trebesch, head of the Ukraine Funding Tracker and director of the Kiel Institute Research Center.
+With the uncertainty over the availability of further US aid, Ukraine can now only hope that the EU will finally approve the long-announced €50 billion aid package.
+This is a rather sensitive issue if it is delayed any further,” said Christoph Trebesch, head of the Ukraine Funding Tracker and director of the Kiel Institute.

-The main active donors are individual European countries, such as Croatia, Finland, Germany, Ireland, Lithuania, Luxembourg, the Netherlands, Norway, Sweden and Switzerland (which do not provide military assistance), as well as NATO countries such as Canada and the United Kingdom.
+The main active donors are individual European countries, such as Croatia, Finland, Germany, Ireland, Lithuania, Luxembourg, the Netherlands, Norway, Sweden and Switzerland (which do not provide military assistance), as well as NATO countries such as Canada and the UK.

 In addition, Ukraine can rely on previously committed large multi-year programs, which now account for the bulk of actual aid provided.